mikevdg/turtle-shell/README.md

 # Adding more Haskell packages

 Search <https://search.nixos.org/packages> for the package you want.
+Haskell packages have the "haskellPackages" prefix.
 Then:

 #.
 Add that package to the appropriate place in `turtle-shell.cabal`.
 #.
 Add that package to the appropriate place in `shell.nix`.
+#.
+Add that package as an import in `Main.hs`.
 #.
 Exit, re-enter the nix-shell.

 I know that it's possible to get Nix to be cleverer than this, but I don't want